tarwn/lessthandot-hugo/blogs/content/posts/2012-12-10-testing-httpwebresponse.md

 ## The Testable Classes

 The Testable classes are still under construction.
 At the time of this post they support the functionality above as well as the ability to set and verify Request Headers and write and verify the Request stream contents (upload).
-Currently the asynchronous methods (BeginGetResponse/EndGetResponse) are not implemented, but I&#8217;ll be adding those soon along with SampleService calls that exercise those via TPL and async/await logic.
-I&#8217;ll also be looking through WebRequest for other properties or methods I haven&#8217;t imlpemented yet to see what&#8217;s useful.
+Currently the asynchronous methods (BeginGetResponse/EndGetResponse) are not implemented, but I'll be adding those soon along with SampleService calls that exercise those via TPL and async/await logic.
+I'll also be looking through WebRequest for other properties or methods I haven't imlpemented yet to see what's useful.

 Hopefully others will find this useful as well.